Demon Lord, Retry!

 Demon Lord, Retry! (魔王様、リトライ!, Maō-sama, Ritorai!) is a Japanese fantasy light novel series written by Kurone Kanzaki and illustrated by Kōji Ogata (first edition) and Amaru Minotake (second edition).
 It began serialization online in 2016 on the user-generated novel publishing website Shōsetsuka ni Narō, as well as the website Hameln.
-It was later acquired by Futabasha, who have published the series since June 2017 under their Monster Bunko imprint.
+It was later acquired by Futabasha, which has published the series since June 2017 under its Monster Bunko imprint.
 A manga adaptation with art by Amaru Minotake has been serialized via Futabasha's digital publication Web Comic Action since October 2017.
 J-Novel Club has licensed the light novel and manga series for English releases in July 2019, with the first English-translated volume being published in November 2019.

-An anime television series adaptation by Ekachi Epilka aired from July 4 to September 19, 2019.
-Episode 12 ended by claiming, "To be continued!"
+An anime television series adaptation by Ekachi Epilka aired from July to September 2019.
+An anime television series adaptation of the Demon Lord, Retry!
+R manga, produced by Gekkou, aired from October to December 2024.

 Plot

 As Akira Ono prepares to shut down the servers of his creation, the MMORPG Infinity Game, he suddenly finds himself in the body of his character, Demon Lord Hakuto Kunai, after an unexplained event.
 The new world he wakes up in appears to be set within Infinity Game, but with some differences.
 He encounters and summons various companions who join him on his travels, and his reputation as "Demon Lord" spreads throughout the land, making him a target.
 Eventually, Ono/Kunai finds himself having to deal with the sociological problems of the Kingdom of Holy Light and the Satanist cult that opposes it, as he continues to pursue his mission of finding out why and how he was summoned.